HallmarcDotNet

 In particular, I could be interested in the following types of opportunities (in preferential order):

-• Technical leadership – strategic direction and management in a technical environment (small company CIO, medium company IT director, large company engineering manager, team lead, project manager, etc.)
+• Technical leadership — strategic direction and management in a technical environment (small company CIO or CTO, medium company senior VP, large company VP or executive director, etc.)

-• System architecture – integration of multiple systems into a cohesive whole or design of new systems (information architect, system architect, etc.)
+• Infrastructure, systems, and solutions architecture — integration of multiple systems into a cohesive whole or design of new systems (principal enterprise architect, solutions architect, information architect, system architect, cloud architect, etc.)

-• System administration – Unix and Linux system administration and configuration management (sysadmin, configuration manager)
+• Systems engineering and administration — Unix and Linux system engineering, administration, and configuration management (sysadmin, systems engineer, configuration manager, virtualization engineer, site reliability engineer, cloud engineer)

-• Technical communication – documentation for multiple audiences, both technical and non-technical (technical writer, technical editor, contributing writer, publications manager, etc.)
+• Technical communication and advocacy — messaging, outreach, and documentation for multiple audiences, both technical and non-technical (technical writer, technical editor, contributing writer, etc.)

-I am most emphatically not a DBA or data architect, although I am comfortable building applications around databases that have already been developed by someone who knows how to do it right.
+I am most emphatically not a DBA or data architect, although I can fake it enough to be comfortable building applications around databases that have been implemented by someone who knows how to do it right.
+Nor am I a network architect, although I know my way around the IPv4 stack well enough to get things to talk to each other without leaving the company's secrets out in the open.

-Further, I can specify, design, build, harden, document, and maintain complex, multi-tiered, multi-architecture systems from the bare metal while referencing only the documentation and Google: storage, application server, DB server, and interfaces.
+Further, I can specify, design, build, harden, document, and maintain complex, multi-tiered, multi-architecture systems from the bare metal while referencing only the documentation and Google: storage provisioning, physical server deployment, virtual server provisioning, containerization, web server, application server, database server, interfaces, clustering, monitoring, and configuration management — and I can do all these on converged, hyperconverged, virtualized, cloud, or traditional single-box platforms depending on the requirements.

 Finally, I speak both Geek and Suit: I can make a fully buzzword-compliant business case and still hold the respect of a technically-oriented audience (although probably not at the same time in all venues).